Yup. Only 5!

 - Coat in chocolate: Melt the white chocolate in a double boiler or the microwave.
 (Alternatively, you can temper the chocolate.)
 If using the microwave: place the chocolate in a medium heat-proof bowl.
 I like to use a liquid measuring cup.
 Its depth makes it easier for dipping.
 Melt in 15 second increments in the microwave, stirring after each increment until completely melted and smooth.

-Make ahead tip: You can prepare the truffles through step 3 and keep in a container in the refrigerator for up to 3 days until ready to coat in chocolate.
+- Make Ahead Instructions: You can prepare the truffles through step 3 and keep in a container in the refrigerator for up to 3 days until ready to coat in chocolate.
 For storing and freezing, layer truffles in a tupperware between parchment paper and store at room temperature for a couple days or in the refrigerator for up to 1 week.
 Freeze for up to 2 months, then thaw overnight in the refrigerator.

-- Make sure you are using quality, pure white chocolate.
+- White Chocolate: Make sure you are using quality, pure white chocolate.
 Not chocolate chips.
 You can also use semi-sweet or dark chocolate for dipping!